DISCOVER DANCE

 The winners of the inaugural Rose Prize have been announced!
 Now its first year is out the way, our author muses on the prizes’ purpose and place in the awards circuit.

-Our Mighty Groover, Uchenna Dance
+Our Mighty Groove, Uchenna Dance

 ★★★★